 - Black Best Friend: Sgt.
-Al Powell in the first movie becomes McClane's staunchest ally and best source of moral support.
+Al Powell becomes McClane's staunchest ally and best source of moral support.
 Not as big a role in the second, although he is still John's best friend.

 - Black Dude Dies First: Inverted as Theo, the only black member of Gruber's team, is the only bad guy with characterization to survive the movie.
 Argyle, the black limo driver, also lives.
 Not only does he live- he has a Crowning Moment of Awesome when he rams the villains' getaway van and knocks out Theo with one punch!
 In a racial variation, Gruber shows he means business by turning Japanese Takagi into a Sacrificial Lamb early on.

 - Among the named characters, the only "black dude" who died in the film was Special Agent Johnson, and he and his white colleague died together.

 - Black Humor: When getting back into his car, Sgt.
 Powell starts singing "Let it snow, let it snow, let it snow".
 Cue a mook body crashing onto his hood.

 - Bluffing the Authorities: After John McClain calls the Los Angeles Police Department for help, sergeant Al Powell stops by the building to check out his claim.
 One of the terrorists pretends to be a security guard and allays his suspicions, so Powell starts to leave.
 McClain has to throw a body through a window so it drops on the front of the police car to alert Powell to the fact that something is seriously wrong.